codenart/codenart.github.io/_posts/2-css/2017-08-24-css-2-selectors-priorities.md

 `Result:`
 ![home](/images/css/2/home.jpg)

-> HTML elements has their own wisdom. :D
+The most important part of learning CSS is about Properties and Values.
+For each certain Property, there are various Values which can be used with.
+So, we will cover details about CSS Values when we talk about each certain Property.

-> \_\_A simple and happy mind
+In the next tutorial, we'll talk about 2 common Value-types: `Color` and `Length`.

-`!important` makes HTML elements feel at home.
-So, they will prefer the CSS rules which are bound with this keyword on top of other choices.
+They are used with various CSS Properties.

-We all love home feeling.
-It's time for [Home](https://www.youtube.com/watch?v=-98nmUfaBqs "ext"). <i class="fa fa-heart"></i>
+And now, it's time for [Music](https://www.youtube.com/watch?v=-98nmUfaBqs "ext")! <i class="fa fa-heart"></i>

 <div class="embed">
    <iframe width="560" height="315"